-New surgical method relieves heartburn symptomsJune 25th, 2012 in Diseases, Conditions, Syndromes
+New surgical method relieves heartburn symptomsJune 25, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 One in three Austrians suffer from heartburn.
 If the symptoms become chronic, it can lead to serious conditions such as oesophageal cancer.
 A new surgical method, in which a magnetic ring is positioned almost like a valve at the distal end of the oesophagus, now allows the reflux of gastric acid to be prevented.
 This surgical method has been carried out successfully for the first time in the University Department of Surgery at the MedUni Vienna at the Vienna General Hospital by Sebastian Schoppmann and Martin Riegler.

 The new procedure is called the LINX Reflux Management System and comprises a magnetic, mobile string of beads that is positioned around the outlet of the oesophagus and replaces the natural valve mechanism that no longer functions properly in patients with heartburn.
 The system prevents the reflux of gastric acid into the oesophagus, thereby stopping the symptoms associated with the condition such as heartburn or acid reflux, says Schoppmann.